New report shows that 314 million women and girls are now using modern contraception in 69 low income countries

 While progress has been significant, FP2020 approaches its deadline year and the initial numeric goal of reaching an additional 120 million women and girls has yet to be realized.
 The challenge of putting women and girls at the centre of development remains critical.

 There are 926 million women of reproductive age today across the 69 FP2020 countries – 100 million more than there were in 2012.
-With this number expected to surpass 1 billion in 2025, millions more women will need vital family planning services.
+In India, the population of women of reproductive age increases by almost 4 million women each year, meaning millions more will need vital family planning services.